rightsaidjames/cypress-starter-kit/README.md

 "cypress:open": "cypress open"
 ```

-This will allow you to launch the UI Test Runner using `npm run cypress:open` and the CLI Test Runner using `npm run cypress` (or their Yarn equivalents)
+This will allow you to launch the UI Test Runner using `npm run cypress:open` and the CLI Test Runner using `npm run cypress` (or their Yarn equivalents).

 That's it!
 If you need any help with any of the above, contact me on Twitter ([@RightSaidJames](https://twitter.com/rightsaidjames)) or find me on the [Ministry of Testing Slack](https://www.ministryoftesting.com/slack_invite).